In light of Covid-19 we have adapted our way of working and are delighted to be offering a Virtual Creative Pathway Course starting June 2020.

 Creative Pathways is our creative employability programme.
-It is aimed at people aged 16-24 who aren't involved in education, employment or training.
+It is aimed at people aged 16-26 who aren't involved in education, employment or training.
 Through the programme, young people are engaged full-time with Impact Arts’ dedicated and inspiring tutors.
-Creative programmes include: Environmental Design, Product Design, Fashion and Theatre Arts, and are all SQA/Arts Awards accredited.
-We can also offer work in schools to support children at risk of disengaging or engage those not involved in exams.
+Creative programmes include: Visual Art, Creative Writing, Music, Digital Art and more.

 Creative Pathways helps young people:

 - Get back into work or education